-Why I love it: The plums in this tart are macerated in a mix of cinnamon, Bourbon, honey and a hint of cayenne pepper and then roasted in the oven, all of which makes them extra delicious.
-Despite the multitude of flavors this tart is actually simple and very easy to make and because the tart shell and the filling are prepared completely separately, the danger of a soggy crust is reduced to a minimum.
+This plum tart features a multitude of flavors but is really easy to make.
+Best of all, the tart shell and the filling are prepared completely separately, so the danger of a soggy crust is reduced to a minimum.

 - 3 tablespoons shortening

 - 3 tablespoons cold, unsalted butter